 The main difference between a mortgage broker and a loan officer is that the latter is employed by a lending institution (a bank, credit union, or others) to process loans only originated from the products of that institution.
 Although a loan officer may offer quite a variety of loans, they will be products of that lender alone.

-A mortgage banker represents you to the bank or other lending institution.
-A loan officer can help you through the application, processing and closing of the loan.
-Either a salary or commission is given to mortgage brokers by their employers.
+A mortgage banker will represent you to the bank or other lending institution.
+The borrower is walked through the whole process, from choosing a loan to closing, by the mortgage banker.
+Either a salary or commission is given to loan officers by their employers.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.